Indian deposits in Swiss banks rise to over Rs 30,500 crore – highest in 14 years

 Meanwhile, the “locational banking statistics” of the Bank for International Settlement, show a decline of nearly 8.3% during 2021, in Indian deposits in Swiss banks, to $115.5 million (Rs 927 crore).
 This data has been described in the past by Indian and Swiss authorities as a more reliable measure for deposits by Indian individuals in Swiss banks, PTI reported.

 In October 2019, Swiss tax authorities shared with India the first tranche of details about the financial accounts of Indian clients in Swiss banks under the automatic information exchange framework between the two countries.
-However, the finance ministry had refused to share details of the data, saying such disclosures are prohibited under “confidentiality provisions” of a tax treaty between India and Switzerland.
+However, the finance ministry had refused to make details of the data public, saying such disclosures are prohibited under “confidentiality provisions” of a tax treaty between India and Switzerland.